 In response to the global Coronavirus Covid-19 pandemic, we are focused on distributing food and flower seeds to people in refugee and IDP camps who are coping with Government enforced curfews and self-isolation at their shelters.
 Gardener to gardener, please help families to continue planting in their home gardens by making a donation or by sending us packets of seeds.

+We welcome one-off donations as well as regular donations via Direct Debit.
 Make a secure online donation by clicking on one of the below buttons.

 Send a cheque

 To donate in GBP (from the UK or internationally): Cheques should be made payable to ‘Prism the Gift Fund’ and sent to: Hester Davies Bell, Prism the Gift Fund (re: Lemon Tree Trust), 20 Gloucester Place, London, W1U 8HA, UK.
 To add Gift Aid to your donation (UK only), please download the form here or email [email protected].
 Please include your correspondence details (postal or email address) with your cheque so that we can send a receipt and gift aid declaration form.

 To donate in USD (from the US or internationally): Cheques should be made payable to ‘The Dallas Foundation’ and sent to: The Dallas Foundation (re: Lemon Tree Trust), 3963 Maple Ave., Suite 390, Dallas, TX 75219, USA.

 Other ways to donate